 - Step 5: Define everybody’s role: Each person involved in your campaign should have a specific role and responsibility.

-- Step 7: Determine what has already been measured , what can be measured, and what cannot be measured: In an ideal world, we’d have all the data we want on a silver platter- but this isn’t the case.
-We need to determine what we know, what we can know, and what we can’t know- and build your strategy around what you can measure.
+- Step 7: Determine what has already been measured, what can be measured, and what cannot be measured: In an ideal world, we’d have all the data we want on a silver platter- but this isn’t the case.
+We need to determine what we know, what we can know, and what we can’t know- and build our strategy around what we can measure.

 Some common e-commerce KPIs you can use as a start are sales growth, working capital, average profit margin, and so on.